nick-mathison/dxi-mcp-server/README.md

 ### Contributing

-We welcome contributions from the community!
-Before you start, please review our community documents:
+We welcome contributions!
+Please review our community documents:

 - **[Community Guidelines](.github/COMMUNITY_GUIDELINES.md)**: An overview of how our community operates.
 - **[Code of Conduct](.github/CODE_OF_CONDUCT.md)**: Our commitment to a respectful and inclusive environment.